evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 All event handlers are extending the **IEventHandler** interface, which get automatically registered into DI via the assembly scanner in .NET.

 ## Template updates roadmap
-- Generation script for Bounded Contexts to reduce friction to development
 - Improve documentation
   - How does mapping work with IMapFrom
-  - How Domain Events work
 - Program.cs - can abstract away each .Add{layer} into their own context, such that you can simplify the Bounded Context service registrations to just builder.Services.AddOrderManagement();
 - !
 Provide a disclamer point on overengineering and how to simplify development in order to reduce development friction for your teams.
-- Improve on the DbInitializers to work with automatically registered .Data.cs files in the Domain.
 - Add a unit tests and mocking examples
 - Improve on the identity framework
 - Create a streamlined clear flow for how to register and use API clients